EddieHubCommunity/api/README.md

 - The API-Token is a static token, which gets set in the environment-variables as `APPROVED_TOKENS`.
 - This token is used to authenticate an 'admin-App' against the API.
 The API-Token is used to generate **Bearer-Tokens**.
-- For generating more than one token they can be passed to the environment-variables as a comma-seperated list.
+- For generating more than one token they can be passed to the environment-variables as a comma-separated list.

 ## Swagger docs